Transjordan (region): Classical period

 The Decapolis is named from its ten cities enumerated by Pliny the Elder (23–79).
 What Pliny calls Decapolis, Ptolemy (c.
 100–c.
 170) calls Cœle-Syria.
 Ptolemy does not use the term "Transjordan", but rather the periphrasis "across the Jordan".
 And he enumerates the cities; Cosmas, Libias, Callirhoe, Gazorus, Epicaeros—as being in this district—east of the Jordan, that Josephus et al. called Perea.

 Jerash was a prominent central community for the surrounding region during the Neolithic period and was also inhabited during the Bronze Age.
 Ancient Greek inscriptions from the city, and the literary works of Iamblichus and the Etymologicum Magnum indicate that the city was founded as "Gerasa" by Alexander the Great or his general Perdiccas, for the purpose of settling retired Macedonian soldiers (γῆρας—gēras—means "old age" in Ancient Greek).
 It was a city of the Decapolis, and is one of the most important and best preserved Ancient Roman cities in the Near East.

 The Nabataeans' trading network was centered on strings of oases that they controlled.
-The Nabataean kingdom reached its territorial zenith during the reign of Aretas III (87-62 BCE), when it encompassed parts of the territory of modern Jordan, Syria, Saudi Arabia, Egypt and Israel.
+The Nabataean Kingdom reached its territorial zenith during the reign of Aretas III (87-62 BCE), when it encompassed parts of the territory of modern Jordan, Syria, Saudi Arabia, Egypt and Israel.

 Bosra is located in a geographical area called the Hauran plateau.
 The soil of this volcanic plateau made it a fertile region for the cultivation of domesticated cereals during the Neolithic Agricultural Revolution.
 The city was noted in Egyptian documents of the 14th century BCE, and was situated on the trade routes where caravans brought spices from India and the Far East across the eastern desert while other caravans brought myrrh and frankincense from the south.
 The region of Hauran then called "Auranitis" came under the control of the Nabataean kingdom.
 And the city of Bosra then called "Bostra" became the northern capital of the kingdom while its southern capital was Petra.
-After Pompey's military conquest of Syria, Judaea, and Transjordan.
-Control of the city was later transferred to Herod the Great and his heirs until 106 CE, when Bosra was incorporated into the new Roman province of Arabia Petraea.
+After Pompey's military conquest of Syria, Judaea and Transjordan, control of the city was transferred to Herod the Great and his heirs until 106 CE, when Bosra was incorporated into the new Roman province of Arabia Petraea.

 The Herodian kingdom of Judaea was a client state of the Roman Republic from 37 BCE, and included Samaria and Perea.
 And when Herod died in 4 BCE, the kingdom was divided among his sons into the Herodian Tetrarchy.

 Provincia Arabia Petraea or simply Arabia, was a frontier province of the Roman Empire beginning in the 2nd century.
-It consisted of the former Nabataean kingdom in the southern Levant, Sinai Peninsula, and northwestern Arabian peninsula.
+It consisted of the former Nabataean kingdom in the southern Levant, the Sinai Peninsula, and parts of the northwestern Arabian peninsula.